Getting Started with Digital Marketing: Where Do I Add My Keywords?

 Page slugs are the URL of the page you’re creating after your website URL.
 For example:

 You want your page or post title to be as relevant to the content as possible, and build in a keyword.
-For the example above, we’re targeting “digital marketing” as a keyword.
+For the example above, we’re targeting “SEO” as a keyword.
 So, we put it in the slug.

 Slugs usually are created as soon as you title a page, but they are editable.
 Just click the Edit button next to the slug and type in the phrase you want, separating words with dashes.